IBM-ITOAdev/logstash-input-wilywebsvcs/README.md

 <li> There is no default value for this setting. </li>
 </ul>
 <p>
 The plugin will stop collecting from the specified time.
-If stop_time is not provided, the plugin will continue to collect data, moving forward, limited only by wallclock time ( it won't go past current time) and the configured latency setting
+If end_time is not provided, the plugin will continue to collect data, moving forward, limited only by wallclock time ( it won't go past current time) and the configured latency setting

    # times format is  ISO8601 e.g.
 <code>start_time => "2015-08-22T14:32:00+0000"</code>
 </p>
 <h4>
 <a name="latency">
-end_time (optional setting)
+latency (optional setting)
 </a>
 </h4>
 <ul>